PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Monster Musume serves as a softcore successor to Okayado’s previous work, Living with Monster Girls, a pornographic web-comic centering around the sexual hijinks of half-human girls and their boyfriends.
 The comics were originally hosted on Pivix, the Japanese equiavlent to deviantART, where they accumulated tens of thousands of views.
 The first issue of Monster Musume was released on April 8th, 2012, and has since sold upwards of 100,000 copies.

 Since its release, Monster Musume has been met with wild financial success in the East and West.
 It has topped the New York Times bestsellers list of manga several times, beating out the extremely popular Attack on Titan on at least one occasion.
-The series has also proven a critical success, rating a 4.94 out of 5 on Mangahere and a 4.83 out of 5 on Manga Fox, making it the 38th and 33rd most popular manga hosted on the sites, respectively.
+The series has also proven a critical success, rating a 4.94 out of 5 on Mangahere and a 4.83 out of 5 on Manga Fox, making it the 25th and 38th most popular manga hosted on the sites, respectively.

 In spite of, or perhaps because of, Monster Musume’s niche demographic, it has gained a cult following on the internet.
 The girls have become unofficial mascots of monster-girl enthusiast sites such as r/MonsterGirl, /a/ and Monster-Girl-Luv.
 Miia, the lamia girl, in particular has spawned the most fan art, followed closely by the newcomer Rachnera.